R. S. Mangalam: Areas around R. S. Mangalam

+Geography and Water Resources

+R. S. Mangalam is renowned for the R. S. Mangalam Big Tank (Kanmai), which is the second-largest irrigation tank in Tamil Nadu.
+The tank spans approximately 20 to 22 kilometers in length.
+It is a vital water reservoir for the region's agriculture, catching diverted floodwaters from the Vaigai River and the Manimuthar river basin.

+Locally, the vast reservoir is historically known by the Tamil phrase "narai parakka mudiyatha 48 madai" (a 48-sluice tank so incredibly large that a crane cannot fly across it).
+It distributes water to the surrounding villages and farming lands through this massive network of 48 sluices (madai).

 Demographics

 As of 2011 Indian Census, R. S. Mangalam had a total population of 14,565, of which 7,296 were males and 7,269 were females.
 Population within the age group of 0 to 6 years was 1,662.
 The total number of literates in R. S. Mangalam was 11,566, which constituted 79.4% of the population with male literacy of 83.5% and female literacy of 75.3%.
 The effective literacy rate of 7+ population of R. S. Mangalam was 89.6%, of which male literacy rate was 94.7% and female literacy rate was 84.6%.
 The Scheduled Castes population was 1,551.
 R. S. Mangalam had 3481 households in 2011.